Originate/scriptkeeper/README.md

 docker run --rm -it hello-world
 ```

-Given that, you can create a protocol file `./foo.sh.protocol.yaml`:
+Given that, you can create a protocols file `./foo.sh.protocols.yaml`:

 ```yaml
 - /bin/ls